JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ### Windows
 1. Download the latest release.
-2. Extract the downloaded file in a directory.
+2. Extract the downloaded files in a directory.
 3. Run `Mindustry-Archipelago.exe`
 4. Go to Settings -> Archipelago and enter your game information to connect.
 (Or use the chat's client commands)
 5. Have fun.